Jgouken/Jgouken/README.md

 [^1]: Estimated values.
 Includes private content.
 [^2]: Several private repositories exist and will remain private until further notice or until the end of that work.
 [^3]: All repositories are Copyright (c) Jgouken.
-Follow the "LICENSE" file within the respective repository or, if it does not exist, follow Github's default MIT license.
+Follow the "LICENSE" file within the respective repository; if it does not exist, redistribution is allowed with a copyright notice.
 [^4]: All of these I feel proficient at.
 Some cannot be found in any GitHub repository.
 C-langs include C, C+, C++, and C#.
 [^5]: Registered Architectural official, Navy Military veteran, and influential person.